Lovlesh007/TOPUP/README.md

 # TOPUP
 It's a Online Recharge Site Like Paytm and Freecharge
 <br><br>
 <b>This is the Alluring Home Page Of Our Website , Which Requires lots Of improvements & Updation.
-Since It's An Prototype So its Okay!!</b>
+Since It's An Prototype!!</b>
+ TOPUP | Python, Django, Html, Css, Bootstrap
+ 1. Developed a full-stack web application using with Django 2 with HTML, CSS, Bootstrap as the frontend.
+ 2. Capable of all the Authentication stuff.
+ 3. Added history Analysis & Searching Functionality.
+ 4. Used PostgreSQL for Faster Query Processing and Response.
 ![REPO list](static///home1.JPG)
 <br><br><br><br>
 <b> This is another image of Our homepage which mostly focus On 4 Types Of Recharges.